carlocorradini/domus/README.md

         device                             Display all supported devices and their description exit                               Close Domus
         help                               Display help information about Domus
+        hierarchy                          Display the current devices hierarchy in the system, described by <name> <id>
         info <id> [--all]                  Show device info with <id>.
 Show all devices info with [--all] link <id> to <id>                  Connect two devices each other.
 One must be a control device list                               Display all available devices and their features